What is simultaneous interpretation? It is a very complex task that requires a highly Skilled Interpreter and NOT everyone can do it!

 - Simultaneous, Consecutive, Conference interpreter working in:

 - All business sectors including but not limited to Medical, Legal, Government, General Businesses, State, and much more!!!

 As mentioned before simultaneous interpretation is a highly specialized area of interpreting, which not only requires accurate and complete oral interpretation, but also the interpreter must interpret at the same rate of speech as the speaker, with only a few seconds of lag time.

 This task requires a lot of concentration and usually requires a “team of interpreters” for any assignments over 2 hours (but I usually handle all tasks alone).

-Many organizations and companies think that Simultaneous or Conference interpreters are high priced, and yes they are.
+Many organizations and companies think that Simultaneous or Conference interpreters are high-priced, and yes they are.

 Because of the skills needed to successfully get the job done, but also because there aren’t that many interpreters who are skilled, qualified and/or able to interpret in this mode of interpretation.

-So, my point is: When you are in need of a Qualified, Experienced, Simultaneous interpreter for your event – make sure that you provide the agency, or the interpreter as much information about your event so that they can be prepared and/or locate an interpreter experienced in this mode of interpretation, because again…
+Therefore when you are in need of a Qualified, Experienced, Simultaneous interpreter for your event – make sure that you provide the agency, or the interpreter with as much information about your event; date, time, location, type of appointment, etc…

 “Just because you speak a second language, does NOT mean you can become a Professional Interpreter” and “Just because you contract a Court, Medical or Administrative Certified Interpreter” DOES NOT MEAN they can interpret in all modes of interpretation or all industries!